dimitardanailov/ddanailov/coursera/03-smart-contracts.md

 Question 7
 Compile and create BallotWithModifier.sol.
 Immediately try and vote.
 What is the status of the transaction?
 [After the transaction is initiated observe the console window at the bottom of Remix IDE.
 Click on Details button to check if transaction was successful or failed]

-Transaction failed and execution succeeds
-Transaction mined and execution fails
+??? - Transaction mined and execution fails

 8.
 Question 8